Or, Subtitled: A Reminder of How Much We Can Learn from Migration Patterns and Land Records

-Various documents concerning William Lindsey and three men in Spartanburg County records who are, in my view, almost certainly his sons — Dennis, William Jr., and John — suggest to me that it was on this 200-acre piece of land that William Lindsey actually settled and lived in southern Spartanburg County, and that his sons lived in its vicinity.
+Various documents concerning William Lindsey and two men in Spartanburg County records who are, in my view, almost certainly his sons — Dennis and William Jr. — suggest to me that it was on this 200-acre piece of land that William Lindsey actually settled and lived in southern Spartanburg County, and that his sons lived in its vicinity.
 The small branch of the Tyger on which William was living is, I’m fairly sure, Jamey’s Creek (a body of water that appears under multiple spellings in Spartanburg County records, including James’ Creek, Jamie’s Creek, Jimmie’s Creek, and Jemmie’s Creek), which is mentioned multiple times in land records of these men.
 As Robert Mills’ 1825 map of the county shows (see the graphic at the head of the posting), the creek runs across southern Spartanburg County from west to east, originating close to what is today Woodruff, which appears on the Mills map as Woodruff’s tavern, and then running into the Tyger just past Wafford’s (i.e., Wofford’s) Mill.
 This area of the county is a few miles north of the Enoree River.

 On 20 March 1817, the younger William sold Spencer Bobo “all the plantation and tract of Land where I now live supposed 200 acres,” with the deed stating that the land joined Bobo on the north, Brewton (i.e., Bruton) on the east, John Lindsey on the south, and John Crocker on the west.
 The following year on 6 July, the Spartanburg County sheriff sold to Spencer Bobo’s wife Jane (née Farrow) 600 acres on Ferguson’s Creek in a suit of debt that Bobo’s estate had filed against Samuel Farrow.
 The deed for the 600 acres notes that the land joined John Means, David, John, and James Brewton, William Westmoreland, William Jones, Josiah Woodruff, William Hendricks, John Crocker, and Nathaniel Woodruff.
-If this 600-acre tract was near the 200 acres the Bobo estate bought from William Lindsey in March 1817, then it seems likely to me that William Lindsey lived between Jamey’s Creek and Ferguson’s creek, which flows parallel to Jamey’s Creek into the Tyger River a few miles north of Jamey’s Creek, past Bruton’s mill.
+If this 600-acre tract was near the 200 acres the Bobo estate bought from William Lindsey in March 1817, then it seems likely to me that William Lindsey lived between Jamey’s Creek and Ferguson’s Creek, which flows parallel to Jamey’s Creek into the Tyger River a few miles north of Jamey’s Creek, past Bruton’s mill.

 Michael Leonard, Our Heritage: A Community History of Spartanburg County, South Carolina (Spartanburg: Spartanburg Herald and Journal, 1983), p.
 52.